Tenwek Hospital in Kenya

 - Tenwek School of Nursing—Kenyan nurses are trained to “Care in Christ’s Name” in the areas of general nursing, midwifery, and community nursing.

-- Intern Program—Interns who have completed a university education are trained by current Tenwek staff in this one-year program.
+- Intern Program—16 interns who have completed a university education are trained by current Tenwek staff in this one-year program.

-- Residency Programs—Medical residents are trained in surgery and family medicine to provide specialized care at Tenwek and across East Africa.
+- Residency Programs—Medical residents are trained in surgery, orthopedics, and family medicine to provide specialized care at Tenwek and across East Africa.

 - L. Nelson Bell International Chaplaincy College—Individuals are trained as chaplains to serve in hospitals, prisons, schools, colleges, and other institutional settings and with the military and police.